-If you are using an old version of Firefox or Thunderbird you may need to use an old version of Keyconfig available here.
-For example the current version (as of March 1, 2012) doesn't support Thunderbird 3.1.19.
+If you are using an extremely old version of Firefox or Thunderbird, you may need to use an older version of Keyconfig.
 See this post for more information.

 Keyconfig's user interfaceKeyconfig has a user interface for working with keyboard shortcuts.
 For example, if you have installed the Keyconfig extension, here is how you can compact the current folder in Thunderbird by using the shortcut Alt-C:

 - In Thunderbird, choose: Tools – Keyconfig...
 The Keyconfig dialog opens.

 - At the bottom of the Keyconfig dialog, press the button "Add a new key".
 The Key editor dialog opens.

 - Name the key: Compact This Folder (You can use any name—it does not affect the operation of the key.)